xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 If you don't already have a Google account, go to [accounts.google.com](https://accounts.google.com/ "Google Product Feed Module") and click Create account.
 Follow the prompts to create a new Google Account.

-Learn more about Google Merchant Center at https://support.google.com/merchants/answer/188495?hl=en&ref_topic=3163841
+Learn more about [Google Merchant Center](https://support.google.com/merchants/answer/188495?hl=en&ref_topic=3163841 "Google Product Feed Module") and how to become a Google merchant.